waynegm/OpendTect-Plugin-Docs/installation/installation.md

 ### Per-user Installation

 On Windows it is also possible to install the plugin files in a users __.od__ folder.
 Note that the OpendTect-6.4.0-plugins won't work in OpendTect 6.2 and the OpendTect-6.2-plugins won't work in OpendTect 6.4.
-See the [FAQ](faq.html) for a workaround if you want to use this method of installation and want to run both versions of OpendTect.
+See the [faq] for a workaround if you want a per-user installation and want to run multiple versions of OpendTect.

 1. Copy the contents of the __bin\win64\Release\ __ folder in the zip file to the users __C:\Users\%username%\\.od\bin\win64\Release\ __ folder;